Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPTS/vessel_geometry.md

 A vessel does not form when:

 - trajectories disperse
-- recurrence is uniform or absent
+- recurrence is weak
 - no stable loops emerge

 ---

 ## Implications

-The vessel model helps explain:
+The vessel model explains:

-- why structure forms in some systems but not others
+- why structure forms only in specific regions
-- why coupling localizes near boundaries
+- why transitions localize at boundaries
-- why stability appears region-based
+- why stability is region-based

 ---